bohlken34/midwest-realty-sass/README.md

-# Classic CSS to SCSS Conversion
+# Midwest Realty Network CSS to SCSS Conversion

-A personal project
+Learning to create SASS files from an existing css set.